mikeccroberts/Gemini-Search/README.md

 ## Environment Variables

+Required environment variables:

-- `GOOGLE_API_KEY`: Your Google API key with access to Gemini API
+- `GOOGLE_API_KEYS`: Comma-separated list of Google API keys with access to Gemini API
+  - Get your API key from: https://makersuite.google.com/app/apikey
+  - Multiple keys can be provided for load balancing

+Authentication variables:
+- `AUTH_USERNAME`: Username for authentication (default: admin)
+- `AUTH_PASSWORD`: Password for authentication (default: admin123)
+  - ⚠️ Make sure to change these in production!

+Optional variables:
+- `NODE_ENV`: Application environment
-- `NODE_ENV`: Set to "development" by default, use "production" for production builds
+  - Set to "development" by default
+  - Use "production" for production builds

 ## Development